debarron/umkc-thesis-template/README.md

 ## Before you go on ...
 Make sure to install latex visit the <a href="https://www.latex-project.org/get/">Latex Project</a>
 to download and install Latex in your system.
 After installing latex, please put special atention to the following note:

 > March 18, 2012
 > Unless necessary, do NOT change any of the style files in sty folder

 ## Compile the dissertation
 Alright, now let's see how it's done.
 Use a Makefile to build the document.
 Be sure to to set the rigth latex compiler, before running the following command.
 Currently Makefile uses pdflatex compiler.
-Feel free to change the latex compiler if you need to.
+Feel free to change the latex compiler if you need a different compiler than pdflatex.
 To build the thesis run:

 `make all`

+If there were no errors during the compilation process, you'll get *dissertattion.pdf* document created in the current directory.

 ## Project structure
 Template is organized in a set of directories and files.
 The idea was to keep it simple and arange files in a clean way (🤞).